 Video: How to Generate an IV Curve Easily

 Generating an IV Curve easily is possible with the SpikeSafe SMU, a pulsed source measure unit.
-No special equipment, programming or sequence code is required.
+The system requires no special equipment, programming, or sequence code.
 Easily validate vendor IV Curves to ensure your product development and research efforts are efficient.
 In this video, you will learn how to generate a High Power IV Curve using the SpikeSafe Pulsed Source Measure Unit.